AbdullKhalq/Phonebook-project/README.md

 # Phonebook-project
-A project that had been made to as a part of Python 101 by [Satr](https://satr.codes/).
+This project was made as a part of completing Python 101 by [Satr](https://satr.codes/).
 ### Requirments not met
 - Checking size of integers.
 - Searching by names (Optional)